 Are you busy?

-And it includes stories about my enchanted homeland of New Zealand (kidding about the enchanted part).
+And it includes stories about my enchanted homeland of New Zealand.

-And I talk about how my parents tried to give me away because I was so embarrassing (wild exaggeration dipped in creative license with a garnish of hardly true at all).
+And I talk about how my parents tried to give me away because I was so embarrassing (wild exaggeration dipped in creative license with a garnish of scarcely true).

 And it has 63 drawings.

 And you know how some bloggers are master artists who craft their drawings to look simple and childlike?

 I’m actually trying as hard as I can.